haritha0704/frontend-nanodegree-feedreader/README.md

      -Test to ensure it has a name defines and not empty for each allFeeds object.

-The menu Test Suite
+2.The menu Test Suite

-      -test to ensure the menu element is hidden by default.
+      -Test to ensure the menu element is hidden by default.

       -Test to ensure the menu changes visibility when menu icon is clicked.

-Initial Entries test suite
+3.Initial Entries test suite

     -Test to check that there is at least 1 .entry element in the feed container after loadFeed function is called.

-New Feed Selection Test Suite
+4.New Feed Selection Test Suite

     -Test to ensure when a new feed is loaded by loadFeed function content actually changes.